BRAFTOVI Hard capsule Ref.[8687] Active ingredients: Encorafenib

 Renal impairment

 There are no data available in patients with severe renal impairment (see sections 4.2 and 5.2).
 Encorafenib should be used with caution in patients with severe renal impairment.
-Creatinine elevation has been commonly reported with encorafenib as single agent or in combination with binimetinib.
+Creatinine elevation has been commonly reported with encorafenib as single agent or in combination with binimetinib or cetuximab.
 Observed cases of renal failure including acute kidney injury and renal impairment were generally associated with vomiting and dehydration.
 Other contributing factors included diabetes and hypertension.
-Blood creatinine should be monitored as clinically indicated and creatinine elevation managed with dose modification or discontinuation (see Table 3 in section 4.2).
+Blood creatinine should be monitored as clinically indicated and creatinine elevation managed with dose modification or discontinuation (see Table 4 in section 4.2).
 Patients should ensure adequate fluid intake during treatment.

 Concurrent use of strong CYP3A inhibitors during treatment with encorafenib should be avoided.
 If concomitant use with a strong CYP3A inhibitor is necessary, patients should be carefully monitored for safety (see section 4.5).
-Caution should be exercised if a moderate CYP3A inhibitor is co-administered with encorafenib.

 Interaction with other medicinal products and other forms of interaction